PhoenixTales/phoenix-docs/world/northeast.md

 As for Ralfs concepts of the mine: The mine was here basically drawn as a path, with rock faces left and right, some broken houses and additional clefts in the mountains leading into the mining sites.
 Judging by his concept of the lift, where the cardinal direction into the north is marked and an arrow towards the AM points to the left, it seems to suggest a position of this AM passage in the west of the EP, southwest perhaps, and leading westwards too.

 Now, in Ralfs concepts, this path is positioned much lower, 80m to be exact, than the cliff, which is not the case with the Abandoned Mine area from 0.7-0.9 that we keep.
 But just as the Abandoned Mine we know is not just one site, but a collection of several mining sites on both sides of the mountains, the area already suggests, that the Abandoned Mine as a term is the name of an entire terrain of mining sites.
 That said, the area from Ralfs concepts can very well co-exist to the area as it has been implemented, somewhere deeper down.
 It would just increase the area and serve as additional territory to explore.

 According to the concept the lift would be placed close to the EP.
 While the lift may be Ralfs (wrong) interpretation of the ropeway, which serves this concept of exchange already, the lift didn't really have a reason to exist.
 But as I just liked the idea and do not want to get rid of the concept, I still decided to include it.
 And since it doesn't have to and shouldn't be used in the same context as the ropeway, it just could be used in a different context.

 And by the way, something akin to this ore lift by Ralf, with a counterbalance as a mechanism, is also mentioned a few times in the Gothic novel, by which the protagonist can leave from a dungeon deep down very fast - an idea which we should absolutely utilise in the game at several locations in order to make the backtraveling from all the dungeons easier.
 Since according to the original concept the orc caves will only be accessible by first going through the mines, the temple again would be below the orc caves and so on.
 The player needs to go through all of these dungeons to reach the deeper levels, and Alex Wittmann in the novel, knowingly or unknowingly, has provided us with an actual useful gameplay mechanic to deal with this.
-An important puzzle piece in the metroidvania like underground design I am going for.
+An important puzzle piece in the Metroidvania like underground design I am going for.
 {: .subtext}

 It may not connect the outside world to the colony, as the ropeway is doing so, but it can still be a sort of ore lift and it can even appear at the "same" location, or to be more precise rather the "equivalent" location in the layout as implemented from 0.7 onwards.

 Since, as mentioned further above, we can interpret the bridge that leads to the other mining sites in the west of the Abandoned Mine, as being a later version and realisation of the concept art of the tree in front of the waterfall that would lead to the lift, we ought to implement the lift somewhere behind this bridge.